Alfresco/acs-packaging/docs/custom-transforms-and-renditions.md

 ###### Test custom rendition

-This section walks through an end to end example of using the Hello World T-Engine with ACS by requesting the **helloWorldRendition**.
+This section walks through an end to end example of using the Hello World T-Engine with ACS by requesting the **helloWorld** rendition.

 1. Create a **source_file.txt** file with the following content:
    ```text